What is a Postmaster or Mail Superintendent?

 Coordination: Adjusting actions in relation to others’ actions.

 In the United States, there were 14,200 jobs for Postmaster or Mail Superintendent in 2016.
 There is little to no growth in job opportunities for Postmaster or Mail Superintendent.
-There will be an estimated 600 positions for Postmaster or Mail Superintendent per year.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Postmaster or Mail Superintendent are Colorado, Delaware, and Maryland.
 Watch out if you plan on working in Pennsylvania, Oklahoma, or Florida.
 These states have the worst job growth for this type of profession.